Jake4-CX/CT6042-Secure-Coding/README.md

 4) ReCAPTCHA
 5) Deserialization exploit (Using JSON in .NET)

-The first three vunerablities have been implemented within one solution, named "Message Board".
+The first four vunerablities have been implemented within one solution, named "Message Board".
 Message Board is an application that allows registered users to post messages for anyone to see.

 ## Message Board